Vegueta-1/PS4-RapidFire-ESP32-C3/README.md

-# PS4-RapidFire-ESP32-C3
+PS4-RapidFire-ESP32-C3
-Introducing the PS4 DualShock Controller R2 Trigger Rapid-Fire Mod modular rapid-fire system targeting the R2 trigger on all PS4 Dual Shock controller
+Introducing the PS4 DualShock Controller R2 Trigger Rapid-Fire Mod modular rapid-fire system targeting the R2 trigger on all PS4 Dual Shock controller for JDM-001/011/020/030/040/050/055.

 Summary of changes

-Resolve the issue where your battery get drained because Deep Sleep bug DEEP-SLEEP FIX (v0.9.7):
+Resolve the issue where your battery get drained because Deep Sleep bug (v0.9.7):

 When controller is OFF the R2 sense line can float to a "pressed" voltage.
 This previously blocked deep sleep and caused boot-loops on forced sleep.
+I remove all auto deep sleep now is compatible with all Ps4 Controller Boards

 Fixed by:

-now samples the ADC This prevents an immediate wake when the line is floating at a "0V" or still stuck at the "pressed" level (controller still off), it re‑enters deep sleep to avoid a boot loop.
+Manual sleep via push button long press hold 5s or web UI.

-Web UI Now has a proper manual deep sleep button section added.
-The Esp32 now will deep sleep AUTO if Controller is not detected.
+Wake by push button press is immediate and stays awake.

 ⚠️ Important Notes.
 Online Play at your own risk!
 This release is provided as is, with no warranty or guarantee of fitness for any purpose.
 In online environments may result in bans, account suspension, or other penalties.
 You are solely responsible for how you use this project.